What Is an LLC Operating Agreement With Multiple Classes?

 Capital Interests and Profit Interests

 As a member of an LLC, you are allowed to have capital interests or profit interests.
-Capital interests give you ownership in the equity and the profits of the business.
+Capital interests give you ownership of the equity and the profits of the business.
 What you receive is in proportion to your share of the ownership.
 So if you own 25 percent interest, then you get 25 percent of profits distributed, 25 percent of equity if the LLC is sold, or 25 percent of the liquidation proceeds if the company goes out of business.
 This is the most common arrangement and involves only one class of membership.

 It is possible to have multiple classes of equity in an LLC.
 In a real estate LLC, for example, you may have an actively managing member and other passive participants.
 The managing member may have more voting rights than the passive members.
 The managing member might only own 25.5 percent of the equity but control 51 percent of the vote.